pouchdb/plugin-seed/README.md

 Getting Started
 -------

 **First**, change the `name` in `package.json` to whatever you want to call your plugin.
-Change the `build` script to build whatever you want to name your plugin (i.e. not `pouchdb.mypluginname.js`).
+Change the `build` script so that it writes to the desired filename (e.g. `pouchdb.mypluginname.js`).
 Also, change the authors, description, git repo, etc.

 **Next**, modify the `index.js` to do whatever you want your plugin to do.
 Right now it just adds a `pouch.sayHello()` function that says hello: